openinx/hello/ulake/docs/introduction.md

 __Goal.3 Integrate both realtime and batch queries in same data set__: All of the data from the table can be flushed into the underlying distributed file system, and be queried and updated as a table format, which can meet the requirement of scalable, high-throughput, cacheless, huge range scan in batch scenorias.

 __Goal.4 Friendly to existing data set__: Easier to migrate the existing hive/iceberg/delta tables into the new designed ulake system.

+### Definitions

+* Loaded Table: Provides subseconds data freshness and subsecnods query (include read and write requests) latency from client.
+All requests from client will be routed to the work nodes in the architecture.

+* Unloaded Table: Provides minutes data freshness and seconds query latency.
+All the requests from client will access the columnar files of table format in the distributed file system.

+* Worker: serve the read and write requests from remote rpc clients.

+* Coordinator: Manage the all worker nodes in the whole cluster.
+Such as:
+    * Entrypoint of the requrests to the *Loaded Table*.
+    * Delegate to access the underlying metastore.
+The metastore implementation can be filesystem impl, key-value impl, or public cloud vender's meta management services (AWS Glue, Open Source Nessie etc).
+    * Mantain the lifecycle of worker nodes:
+        * Add a new worker into the cluster.
+        * Remote a worker from the cluster.
+        * Some workers just failover.
+    * Keep the shard distribution balanced.

+### Table Format

+#### Primary key table format
+(TODO)

+#### Table format without primary key.
+(TODO)

+### Loaded Table Management.

+(TODO)

+### User Cases

+### Unloaded Table Management.

+(TODO)

 ## Roadmap
 (TODO)